-Emissions from Downstream Transportation and Distribution were calculated using the U.S. EPA's SmartWay Program and are provided for U.S. shippers only.
-As data is not available until December of the following year, we are reporting 2018 data.
+Emissions from Downstream Transportation and Distribution were calculated using the U.S. EPA's SmartWay Program, and are provided for U.S. shippers only.
+Greenhouse gases covered in these calculations include CO2 only.
+We have identified a level of uncertainty around the reporting boundary and the reported value is potentially overstated.
+As data is not available until December of the following year, we are reporting 2019 data.